-“Young man, turn off your camera.”by mike
+“Young man, turn off your camera.”

 Brian D. Kelly didn’t think he was doing anything illegal when he used his videocamera to record a Carlisle police officer during a traffic stop.
 Making movies is one of his hobbies, he said, and the stop was just another interesting event to film.

 Now he’s worried about going to prison or being burdened with a criminal record.

 Kelly, 18, of Carlisle, was arrested on a felony wiretapping charge, with a penalty of up to 7 years in state prison.